LiteObject/delegates-in-csharp/readme.md

 # Action and Func delegates in C#

-## Prereq:
+## Prerequisite
-If you're already familier with the concept of `delegate`, then you can skip the bext section titled "What is a delegate?."
+If you're already familier with the concept of `delegate`, then you can skip the next section titled "What is a delegate?."

 ## What is a `delegate`?
 In C#, a `delegate` is a way to encapsulate a method reference that allows you to treat the method as an objects.
 Let's take a look at an example here: